MichaelRiess/robot/Readme.md

 #### Internationalization

-* Some of the commands can be specified in swedish or english, but the outputs (directions) are just in swedish.
+* Some commands can be specified in Swedish or English, but the outputs (directions) are just in Swedish.
 This implementation makes no attempt at properly defining locales and outsourcing labels until requirements are more clear on that aspect.